bob1de/hass-apps/docs/getting-started.rst

    explaining what the different settings mean are included.
    The sample configurations can also be found in the GitHub repository under ``docs/apps/<app_name>/sample-apps.yaml``.
-5. AppDaemon should have noticed the changes made to ``apps.yaml`` and restart its apps automatically.
+5. AppDaemon should have noticed the changes made to the ``apps`` directory and start the new app(s) automatically.

 You're done, enjoy hass-apps!